NFL News: Philip Rivers Agrees To One-Year Deal With Indianapolis Colts

 Some thought that Brissett was the team’s franchise quarterback of the future, but one doesn’t merely pass up someone with Rivers’ experience.
 Brissett certainly didn’t help himself by late-season struggles which resulted in no touchdowns nor throwing for more than 200 yards in his final three games.

 Meanwhile, the Colts are now getting Rivers who is sixth all-time with 59,271 passing yards and sixth all-time in touchdown passes with 397.
-He is also in second place all-time with 224 consecutive regular season starts which shows his ability to avoid injuries and play at a high level.
+He is also in second place all-time with 224 consecutive regular-season starts which shows his ability to avoid injuries and play at a high level.

 Drew Brees is staying put in New Orleans.
 Tom Brady and Cam Newton are both looking for new homes.
 Teddy Bridgewater has found a new starting job in Carolina.
 Philip Rivers is only the latest NFL quarterback to make headlines and his landing with the Colts truly shakes up the landscape of the AFC even more.